 3. Maintain a solid line of communication with your client

 It’s imperative to keep a paper trail of your work and communication with your client.
 In the event of a dispute, messages are a strong source of evidence, whether it’s an email or text message.
-These messages are documentation that show you and your client have kept a close line of communication throughout your working relationship.
+These messages are documentation that shows you and your client have kept a close line of communication throughout your working relationship.

-Before your client makes their first payment, make sure they know what your business name will look like on their CC statement.
+Before your client makes their first payment, make sure they know what your business name will look like on their credit card statement.
 This is important since it might show up in an abbreviated way, and they may not recognize it.
 If your client mistakes your business for fraud, it could lead to “friendly fraud,” where they mistakenly file a dispute.

 5. Document proof of services